starch-uk/sca-extra/PLAN.md

 - [ ] README provides clear usage instructions
 - [ ] CONTRIBUTING.md is complete with contribution guidelines
 - [ ] SECURITY.md is complete with security policy
-- [ ] GitHub issue templates will be created (bug, feature, rule request)
+- [ ] GitHub issue templates are created (bug, feature, rule request)
-- [ ] GitHub pull request template will be created
+- [ ] GitHub pull request template is created
 - [ ] MIT License file is included
 - [ ] All rules use XPath only (no custom Java classes)
 - [ ] All rules have clear names and comprehensive descriptions
 - [ ] All rules are versioned (semantic versioning)
 - [ ] All rules are documented in README.md with code examples (violations and valid code)
 - [ ] Configurable properties are exposed for applicable rules
-- [ ] AI Agent-friendly rule guide (`docs/AI_AGENT_RULE_GUIDE.md`) will be created
+- [ ] AI Agent-friendly rule guide (`docs/AI_AGENT_RULE_GUIDE.md`) is created
 - [ ] Benchmarking infrastructure is set up and functional
 - [ ] Baseline benchmark results are established
 - [ ] Benchmark PR comments and performance regression alerts in CI will not be implemented (benchmarking can be run manually)
-- [ ] Versioning tooling will be implemented (automated version bumping, changelog generation)
+- [ ] Versioning tooling is implemented (automated version bumping, changelog generation)
-- [ ] Rule migration guides will be created and documented
+- [ ] Rule migration guides are created and documented
-- [ ] All 44 rules will be implemented with comprehensive test coverage
+- [ ] All 45 rules are implemented with comprehensive test coverage
 - [ ] Codecov integration is configured for coverage reporting

 ## License